Being a help to others

 - Dare to ask how someone is feeling!
 Asking and listening to the answer can be the most important help.

 - Do not take on too much.
 Set limits on what you should do yourself so that you do not take too much personal responsibility for how someone else feels.
-If it becomes too much, it can lead to you also feeling badly.
-It is, therefore, important that you get enough recovery to be able to support the person.
+If it becomes too much, it can lead to you also feeling bad.
+It's important that you get enough recovery to be able to help the person.

 - Try to think: "Help to self-help or to another help".
-Remind the individual of their own social network/resources and/or if a guide is needed to seek professional help.
+Remind the individual of their own social network/resources and/or if they need guidance to seek professional help.

 - Talk to others and seek support for yourself if you have witnessed or experienced difficult things.